 - India -> Jungle Ruins, Temple of Shiva, Caves of Kali.

 - South Pacific Islands -> Coastal Village, Crash Site, Madubu George.

 - Nevada -> Nevada Desert, High Security Compound, Area 51.

-- Peru (!!!) -> (There is no info available about exact names of those levels, however there is proof it was planned.)
+- Peru (!!!) -> (There is no info available about exact names of those levels, however there is a demo called "Run The Gauntlet")